Are you worried that your emails are going to Spam? Wondering how to stop WordPress emails from going to spam folders?

 Amazon SES stands for Amazon Simple Email Service.
 It is used to send both transactional and promotional emails at a nominal cost.
 It is one of the highest reliable email services available on the market.

-With Amazon SES, we can stop WordPress emails going to spam.
+With Amazon SES, we can stop WordPress emails from going to spam.

 Reasonable pricing is another great advantage.
 It costs you only $0.10 for 1000 emails.